MelBiggs/dcd-milestone/README.md

 In the future, I would like to add more features to this website, such as:

 Offering users the chance to 'Favourite' a recipe and having that added to their profile page for their ease.
+Allowing the users to leave comments on particular recipe pages.
 I would like the recipe images to be uploaded from the users PC rather than through a URL.
 While it worked fine for this project, I would like to add that ability as I feel it is more professional.
+I'd like to include the option to upload a profile picture also

 ## Technologies Used